ERS Fluid Catalytic Cracking – TBA

 The petroleum industry uses FCC as the primary basis for conversion.
 This course covers the core elements of FCC technology.
 A solid foundation is laid by covering the detail of Heat and Carbon Balance.
 Key variables that affect product yields and selectivity are described and their impact on the optimisation of the unit operation is discussed.
 Techniques used for control of the FCC fluid solids unit are also presented.
 Finally, a framework is presented for troubleshooting operating problems and, throughout this discussion; participants are encouraged to describe their specific challenges.

-The scope of the course includes the core of most FCC problems and attempts to cover solutions useful to design and operating engineers.
-Recent concerns associated with diesel maximisation and processing heavy feeds are covered.
+The scope of the course includes reviewing the core of most FCC problems and attempts to cover solutions useful to design and operating engineers.
+Potential future configuration of FCC technology to fit within a Chemicals operation will also be covered.

 This course will provide an overview of the diverse nature of the FCC processes, depending on the feedstocks used, products made and the environmental issues.
 It will address process integration issues, which are vital for economic viability.